eyuuuup/GoGreen/README.md

 ![Marko](Marko_Picture.jpg)

-My plan for self development:
+#### Personal Development Plan

 Working on some software group project in the past, showed me just how hard it is to utilise multiple people in one software project.
 During this course I hope to improve my **collaboration skills** and gain knowledge of how to **work effectively together**.
 I am looking forward to learning new methods of **task distribution** and **team management**.

-Furthermore, I hope to get familiar with **git version control** and improve my overall programming skills.
+Besides teamwork, I hope to get familiar with **git version control** and improve my overall programming skills.
+Furthermore, I am perfectionist, which means I spend too much time on things that do not matter.
+I want to learn how to plan and **manage my time** to focus on important tasks and thus **improving my effectiveness**.

+To attaining given goals:
+- I will communicate with my group-mates openly and often
+- I will research connected topics deeply to fully understand them
+- I will plan thoroughly, this will allow me focus on important things and suppress my habit of wasting time

+Reaching those goals will not be easy but with enough dedication, it will be manageable.
+To maintain my dedication I can simply remind myself that I am working on a fun group project with my peeps and that the sole process of doing so is rewarding enough. :)

+##

-## Name: Shruti Arora
+### Name: Shruti Arora

-## Student number: 4770501
+### Student number: 4770501

 ![Shruti](http://i64.tinypic.com/2d1lsgh.jpg)